Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Introduction

 Since Witsenhausen’s paper \cite{wit88}, the static reduction method for sequential control problems has been shown to be very effective in arriving at existence, structural and approximation results.
-For existence results building on this approach, we refer the reader to \cite{gupta2014existence,YukselSaldiSICON17,SaldiArXiv2017,YukselWitsenStandardArXiv}, for a dynamic programming formulation to \cite{WitsenStandard} for countable spaces and \cite{YukselWitsenStandardArXiv} for general spaces, for rigorous approximations with finite models to \cite{saldiyuksellinder2017finiteTeam}.
-Furthermore, it has been shown recently that all sequential decentralized stochastic control problems are nearly static reducible by additive perturbations of measurements of each DM \cite{hogeboom2021sequential}.
+For existence results building on this approach, we refer the reader to \cite{gupta2014existence,SaldiArXiv2017,YukselWitsenStandardArXiv}, for a dynamic programming formulation to \cite{WitsenStandard} for countable spaces and \cite{YukselWitsenStandardArXiv} for general spaces, for rigorous approximations with finite models to \cite{saldiyuksellinder2017finiteTeam}.